Mission Statement, Philosophies, Objectives, Time Commitments, and Monetary Commitments

 There will be some breaks from tournaments such as Sunday, December 24 and Sunday, December 31.
 There will be breaks from practices such as during the week of November 22-24 and optional practices over FCPS winter holidays.
 We will follow the FCPS schedule most days.

-Eligibility - NVWF is open to wrestlers ages 5 - 14.
-Wrestlers age groups are determined by year of birth.
+NVWF is open to wrestlers ages 5 - 14.
+They must be in Kindergarten this school year and no older than 8th grade.
+Wrestlers' age groups are determined by year of birth.

 Division Birth Year